-The important conversation around this is that in the context of the organizations, both conversations are important, but in SEO we have to look beyond these metrics to understand the true impact.
+The important conversation around this is that in the context of the organizations, both conversations are important, but in enterprise SEO we have to look beyond these metrics to understand the true impact.

-As I’ve hinted in an earlier post, to others in the greater marketing or product teams, overall ranking changes rarely signifies the impact SEO might have on the bottom line especially when SEO teams focus on specific keyword rankings.
-Even for the SEO, it's important to focus on your overall search visibility and not just rankings.
+As I’ve hinted in an earlier post, to others in the greater content marketing or product teams, overall ranking changes rarely signifies the impact SEO might have on the bottom line especially when SEO teams focus on specific keyword rankings.
+Even for the enterprise SEO, it's important to focus on your overall search visibility and not just search rankings.

 Puzzled?
 Let me explain it further.

 To any SEO manager, higher search rankings automatically equal a boost in search visibility, and what goes with it, the potential for higher traffic and more conversions.
 However, I doubt that anyone unaccustomed to SEO processes would see them as anything more than a nice-looking shift upward on a graph.

 Certainly, they wouldn’t connect it with the increase in traffic and more conversions - the results most organizations are looking for.